prabhakaryalla/full-stack-interview-questions/docs/microservices/kubernetes.md

 ### What are the different types of secrets in Kubernetes?

--**Opaque:** The most common type of secret.
+- **Opaque:** The most common type of secret.
 It allows us to store the arbitary key-value pairs as base64-encoded strings.
 It is used to store general purpose sensitive information.
--**Docker-registry:** Used for storing credentials to authenticate with a private Docker registry.
+- **Docker-registry:** Used for storing credentials to authenticate with a private Docker registry.
 It includes the server, username, password and email fields.
--**TLS:** Used for storing TLS certificates and private keys.
+- **TLS:** Used for storing TLS certificates and private keys.
 It includes the tls.crt and tls.key fields.
--**Service Account:** Automatically created Secrets that provide credentials for accessing Kubernetes API.
+- **Service Account:** Automatically created Secrets that provide credentials for accessing Kubernetes API.
 They are associated with service accounts and allows pods to authenticate with the API server.

 ----